mpvnet-player/mpv.net/README.md

 - JSON IPC to control the player with a external programs
 - On Screen Controller (OSC, play control buttons) with modern flat design
 - Command Line Interface
-- Started from a terminal status, error and debug output is printed on the terminal
+- Started from a terminal, status, error and debug output is printed on the terminal
 - DXVA2 video decoding acceleration
 - Video output capable of features loved by videophiles, such as video scaling with popular high quality algorithms, color management, frame timing, interpolation, HDR, and more
 - Browser extensions to start mpv.net from the browser